-- Brown Note/Humanoid Abominations: The Taken for Granite thing?
+- Brown Note: The Taken for Granite thing?
 The initial idea for that wasn't as a superpower, but by merely looking at them you turn to stone.
 I.e, they're just THAT hideous!

 - Immortality: Stheno and Euryale are immortal.
-Medusa... well isn't.
+Medusa... well, wasn't.

 - Ironic Hell: Some versions of the myth twist the Gorgeous Gorgon concept into this; they were still beautiful, but their beauty was pointless because no one could look at them without being turned to stone.

-- The older versions say that the Gorgons were monsters from the very beginning, being the daughters of Phorcys and Ceto.
+- The older Greek versions say that the Gorgons were monsters from the very beginning, as the daughters of Sea Monsters Phorcys and Ceto.

-- The second one has even more variations; some versions say that Medusa was (one of) Poseidon's (many) lover(s) and not a rape victim.
-Others say that when she and her sisters were cursed they remained beautiful but their beauty was rendered pointless because everyone who looked upon them would turn to stone anyway.
+- The Roman version one has even more variations; some versions say that Medusa was (one of) Poseidon's (many) lover(s) and not a rape victim.

 - Off with Her Head!: How Medusa bit the dust.

-- Protective Magic: The Gorgons' image was often used this way, in hope that the user's enemies would be turned to stone.
+- Functional Magic: The Gorgons' image was often used as protective magic, in hope that the user's enemies would be turned to stone.

-- Reluctant Monster: Depending on which myth, Medusa will be played this way, being turned into a monster by Athena.
+- Reluctant Monster: Depending on which myth (more in the Roman one), Medusa will be played this way, being turned into a monster by Athena.